thebishaldeb/TheZalophusBlog/README.md

 * Create pull requests, submit bugs, suggest new features.
 <br>

-## Todo
+## Update
-* Create a new folder called Old in the repo and move everything except README and LICENSE in that folder.
+* cd TheZalophusBlog/Old to see the old site

 ## Author